 Payroll tax rates

 Albania has a low and reduced tax regime.
-If you plan buying a property in Albania, you should now that the taxes are relatively low at 1%.
+If you plan to buy a property in Albania, you should know that the taxes are relatively low at 1%.

 Property – Buying Taxes

 Purchase tax (and notary fees) come to around 1% when purchasing property in Albania.

 VAT is applied at the rate of 0% on newly built Albanian property.